SaifSyed08/payment-calculator/README.md

   loading="lazy"
 ></iframe>
 ```
-This option does NOT automatically update with the source code.
+⚠️ This option does NOT automatically update with the source code.

-### **Option 3: Copy & Paste the Code Directly**
+### **Option 3: Copy & Paste the Code Directly (Most Customizable)**

-For full customization, you can also add the full calculator HTML directly to your own webpage.
+You can also add the full calculator HTML directly to your own webpage for full customization.
 Just paste the raw code from index.html
  into your site’s HTML editor.

+💡 This option is ideal if you want to make any edits to the style or layout to fit your website overall.
 ---

 ## Features